variantstudios/comscience4help.com/_custom_pages/usability-testing.md

 # Usability Testing

 For more than 25 years, we have conducted usability testing of websites, software, instructions, training materials, and other media.
-After collecting, analyzing, and interpreting data, we write a report documenting our findings and present the results to our clients in a problem-solving meeting.&nbsp;
+After collecting, analyzing, and interpreting data, we write a report documenting our findings and present the results to our clients in a problem-solving meeting.&nbsp;&nbsp;

 ---

+&nbsp;

 &nbsp;